jtsternberg/Shortcode_Button/README.md

 WordPress Shortcode Button
 ================

-Tinymce and Quicktag buttons for outputting shortcodes.
+Tinymce and Quicktag buttons (and modals) for outputting shortcodes.
 Built to work with CMB2.

+#### Todo:
+* Properly style CMB fields in modal

 ##Example Use